erayzesen/kirpi/readme.md

 ## Getting Started
-Install naylib easily with `nimble install kirpi`.
+Install kirpi easily with `nimble install kirpi`.

 To compile a Kirpi project for your desktop platform, the Nim toolchain and compiler are sufficient.
 The command `nim c -r game.nim` will do the job.